Juneteenth Events for Families in NYC and on Long Island

 Juneteenth commemorates the end of slavery.
-Families all over the world celebrate this important holiday through gatherings, picnics, as well as educational events to learn about the struggles African Americans have had to endure.
+Families all over the world celebrate this important holiday through gatherings, picnics and educational events to learn about the struggles African Americans have had to endure.
+There are many events and activities happening throughout the month where kids and their families can learn about the history of this holiday while also celebrating!

 Click on your region to jump to events near you: